I did it by following these 3 steps:

 Plus, it builds endurance.
 Women like endurance.

 A lot of people like to have an interval timer.
-I don’t personally use one, but I’ve seen plenty of dudes with the Gymboss version (Amazon).
+I don’t personally use one, but I’ve seen plenty of dudes with them.
 So if you’d like a dedicated watch, that’s probably your best bet.

 The key for losing weight with exercise is to keep it consistent.
 Start 2-3 days a week and build up to 5 days a week.
 I do weights/cardio 5 days a week now, and it’s second habit.
 I keep it under an hour as well, so I can always find the time.